Google will now allow 300×250 ads above the fold on mobile webpages, says they can be “user-friendly”

 Publishers should ensure that their mobile site layouts do not cause ads to push the page content below the fold.
 For this reason, we don’t allow 300×250 ad units (or larger) above the fold on mobile as this layout requires the user to scroll down to view site content.
 To ensure a good user experience, the site content should be clear and accessible above the fold.
 We would therefore encourage publishers to implement smaller ad units for above the fold placements on mobile site.

-The company had also previously said that a well-placed 300×250 ads could have a higher RPM (revenue per 1,000 impressions – an ad’s estimated earnings for every 1,000 impressions.)
+The company had also previously said that a well-placed 300×250 ad could have a higher RPM (revenue per 1,000 impressions – an ad’s estimated earnings for every 1,000 impressions.)
 And it noted that its own research indicated that a 300×250 ad unit placed just below the fold could generate an approximate 50 percent viewability rate.

 Google, in today’s blog post, encourages publishers to still be “vigilant” to ensure mobile site layouts don’t cause ads to push the page content flow the fold in a way that could lead to accidental clicks, and it recommends that site content should be clear and accessible above the fold.